CandidContributions/CanConUmbrackathon-2022/README.md

 🎃 https://candidcontributions.com/umbrackathon-2022 🎃

-## Contributing to the Guestbook
+## Contributing to our Guestbook

-We would love everyone who joined us at any point on Zoom or on Discord to sign our guestbook.
+We would love everyone who joined us at any point on Zoom or on Discord to sign [our 'pumpkin patch' Guestbook](https://candidcontributions.com/umbrackathon-2022/guestbook).
 It's a good way to warm up those pull request skills!

-In short, you need to create a pull request adding a new file in the `Guestbook` folder called `YourGitHubUsername.md` with the contents as shown below.
-But here's more detailed instructions in case you need them:
+To sign it, in short, you need to create a pull request adding a new file in the `Guestbook` folder called `YourGitHubUsername.md` with the contents as shown below.
+But here are more detailed instructions in case needed:

 - Navigate to the `Guestbook` folder in this repository
 - Click the `Add file` button and select to `Create a new file`.
 You will be informed that this will create a new branch in a fork in your GitHub account, which is exactly what you want to do, thank you GitHub!